aantron/lambdasoup/docs/CONTRIBUTING.md

   jQuery, such as `:has`, that Lambda Soup could borrow.
 - Lambda Soup could also support XPath for selection.
 XPath does seem to be much less familiar to people, on average, however.
-- Lambda Soup relies on [Ocamlnet's parser][nethtml] for HTML.
-This parser, like every other, has quirks, such as the way it handles attributes without a value and the fact that it does not resolve entities.
-Lambda Soup is also completely reliant on it for dealing properly with character encodings.

 Of course, this is aside from any bugs that may be found :)

 ## Developing

-Clone the repository locally.
+Clone the repository locally, or run `opam source --dev-repo --pin lambdasoup`.

 The library source is organized as follows:

 - `src/`: main source, i.e. `src/soup.mli` and `src/soup.ml`.
 - `test/`: unit tests in `test.ml`, a performance test, and a reverse dependency